edgarcosta/CHIMP/README.md

 # Spec

-Sadly you still to attach each spec individually to your session.
+Sadly you still need to attach each spec individually to your session.

 # Updating